Be Ready to Pivot: Preparing for Remote Education In Uncertain Times

 - Empower students as agents in their own teaching and learning

-- Anticipate and design the education experience around and in response to particular social and cultural differences
+- Anticipate and design the education experience around social and cultural differences

 - Contribute to a student’s engagement, learning, growth, and achievement through the cultivation of meaningfully relevant conversations and activities